ameya98/PolymorphismInC/README.md

 # Runtime Polymorphism in C

 ## Description
-An example of how to implement runtime polymorphism in C vua function-pointers.
+An example of how to implement runtime polymorphism in C via function-pointers.
+This is basically how the Linux kernel does it!

 * *algorithm.h* defines the struct *algorithm_ops* that contains function-pointers.
 Algorithms instantiate *algorithm_ops* with pointers to their own definitions of these functions.
 ```C